ygugsa/IBM-Data-Analysis-Capstone/README.md

 This is the capstone project for the IBM Data Analyst Professional Certificate, which I completed as part of the NPower Canada JDA Vancouver September 2022 cohort.

-I used Anaconda and Visual Studio Code to to complete the Jupyter notebooks on Windows 11 Home.
-The dashboarding was done using IBM Cognos via a Watson Studio instance on IBM Cloud.
+I used Anaconda and Visual Studio Code to complete the Jupyter notebooks on Windows 11 Home.
+The dashboarding was done using IBM Cognos Embedded via a Watson Studio instance on IBM Cloud.

 All code is licensed under the MIT license.